-In the first quarter of 2022,a subsidiary of the Company made a non-interest bearing advance in the amount of \$476,250 on behalf of Alset Investment Pte.
+In the first quarter of 2022, a subsidiary of the Company made a non-interest bearing advance in the amount of \$476,250 on behalf of Alset Investment Pte.
 Ltd., a company 100% owned by one of our directors.
 Such advance was made in connection with a private placement into Alset Capital Acquisition Corp. by its sponsor, Alset Acquisition Sponsor, LLC.
-Alset Investment Pte.
-Ltd. agreed to pay back the full outstanding amount prior to the end of September 2022.
+On September 30, 2022 Alset Investment repaid all balance due of \$476,250.

-In June 2022, Alset International Limited, a subsidiary of the Company, entered into a stock purchase agreement with one of our directors and paid \$1,746,279 to one of our directors as the consideration to purchase the stocks of Value Exchange International.
+In June 2022, Alset International Limited, a subsidiary of the Company, entered into a stock purchase agreement with one of our directors and paid \$1,746,279 to one of our directors as the consideration for purchase of 7,276,163 common shares of Value Exchange International.
 This transaction was terminated under the agreement of both parties thereafter.
-The director agreed to fully refund the amount of \$1,746,279 or to work on a new stock sale deal with the Company in the third quarter of 2022.
+The director agreed to fully refund the amount of \$1,746,279 or to work on a new stock sale deal with the Company in the fourth quarter of 2022.

 The Company paid some operating expenses for Alset Capital Acquisition Corp., a special purpose acquisition company of which the Company holds 23.4%.
 The advances are interest free with no set repayment terms.
-On June 30, 2022 and December 31, 2021, the balance of these advances was \$0.
+As of September 30, 2022 and December 31, 2021, the balance of these advances was \$0.